Think about these financial issues before walking down the aisle again

 Later marriages don’t just involve the two spouses.
 Often, they consist of a merger of families complete with grown children from previous marriages, and maybe even grandchildren—all of which can complicate inheritance issues, Greenberg says.

-For example, many states have "elective share" laws, which automatically entitle spouses to as much as half of a deceased spouse's assets, regardless of what's stated in a will.
+For example, many states have “elective share” laws, which automatically entitle spouses to a fixed share of a deceased spouse’s assets, regardless of what is stated in a will.
 A solid prenup will take precedence over those laws.
 (Unmarried partners generally do not have the same right as spouses to demand an elective share.)

 Couples may also want to consider setting up trusts that provide separately for children from previous marriages, Greenberg suggests.
 Because trusts can specify beneficiaries, they help to head off potential conflicts down the road, such as inheritance disagreements between children and a stepparent.